Irish locomotive

 John McIntosh of the Caledonian Railway.
 Worked

-for George Howden on GNR(I), but became Locomotive
+for George Howden on GNR(I), and became Locomotive

 for azure blue applied to GNR(I) locomotives which again according to Phil